In this Article

-How are Blood Clots Treated in Pregnant Women?
+How Are Blood Clots Treated in Pregnant Women?

 Heparins are a class of molecules that behave as anticoagulants.
-They prevent the formation of clots in the blood and thereby reduce the chances of getting deep vein thrombosis and pulmonary embolisms.
+They prevent the formation of clots in the blood, and thereby reduce the chances of getting deep vein thrombosis and pulmonary embolisms.
 This treatment will continue for at least 6 weeks after delivery.

 It is an anticoagulant that is very efficient in treating DVT and PE, but is not recommended in pregnant women due to its side-effects, such as internal bleeding and tissue damage.
-A couple of weeks after you have given birth, your obstetrician will prescribe warfarin until all the blood clots have disappeared.
+A couple of weeks after you have given birth, your obstetrician can prescribe warfarin until all the blood clots have disappeared.

-New research is showing the promise of a technique which involves surgically inserting a small device into the inferior vena cava of the heart to reduce the risk of pulmonary embolisms.
+New research is showing the promise of a technique which involves surgically inserting a small device into the inferior vena cava of the heart, to reduce the risk of pulmonary embolisms.
 However, it has been found to increase the occurrence of deep vein thrombosis.

 Due to the critical nature of pregnancy blood clots, there are some things that you must compulsorily do to keep them away from you and your child.

 This is the most important advice.
 In addition to advancing your cardiovascular health, getting physically active will keep your circulation in peak condition and not give your blood a chance to clot.
-Always ask your healthcare provider before you indulge in any kind of exercise while pregnant, especially if you are overweight.
+However, always ask your healthcare provider before you indulge in any kind of exercise while pregnant, especially if you are overweight.
 If you are medically advised to take bed rest during your pregnancy, anticoagulant medicines can keep the blood clots at bay.

 Wearing compression clothing will prevent damage to your veins and improve blood flow.
 This will also lower the chances of DVT.

 Even if you have an active lifestyle, try not to remain seated or lying down when you’re at home or at work.
-Stand up now and then, take a short walk around the house or the office before getting back to what you were doing.
+Stand up now and then, or take a short walk around the house or the office before getting back to what you were doing.
 Keep your leg muscles relaxed by giving them regular massages.
-If you’re travelling, make sure you get up and move around the car, bus, train or plane at least every half an hour.
+If you’re travelling, make sure you get up and move around the bus, train, or plane at least every half an hour.